New Mexico extends lockdown for town that’s a US hot spot

 Federal health officials also linked the severity of the problem in Gallup to an early outbreak at a detox center, which was followed by infections among homeless people and nursing homes.

-As of Wednesday, McKinley County where Gallup is located had 1,337 confirmed coronavirus infections and 29 deaths.
+As of Thursday, McKinley County, where Gallup is located, had 1,402 confirmed coronavirus infections and 30 deaths.
 Intensive care beds are full at two hospitals, and patients with acute respiratory symptoms are being sent to Albuquerque.

 Officers have blocked roads leading in and out of the city for the past week to restrict travel and business to emergency services and supplies, and only two people have been allowed per vehicle.
 On the north end of the city, vehicles lined up for more than a mile Thursday as drivers hoped to get through the checkpoint without realizing the emergency order had been extended.